Life Sciences QMS: Quality Management for Biotech, Pharma, and Research

 Pharmaceutical Manufacturers

 Commercial pharmaceutical manufacturers operate under 21 CFR Part 211 in the US, EU GMP in Europe, and ICH Q10 as the international quality system standard.
-Their QMS requirements centre on batch production records, deviation management, OOS investigation, equipment qualification, process validation, and CAPA with effectiveness verification.
+Their QMS requirements center on batch production records, deviation management, OOS investigation, equipment qualification, process validation, and CAPA with effectiveness verification.
 Training must connect to current procedure versions and be demonstrable to FDA investigators on demand.
-The pharmaceutical manufacturing QMS is the most documentation-intensive in the life sciences sector.
+The pharmaceutical manufacturing QMS is the most documentation-intensive in the life sciences sector, with FDA inspection programs specifically targeting training record currency, OOS investigation completeness, and CAPA effectiveness verification.

 Biotechnology Companies

-Biotech companies span a wide operational range — from early-stage research organisations running Phase I trials to commercial biologics manufacturers operating under 21 CFR Part 600 series regulations for biological products.
-Pre-commercial biotech companies need QMS elements that manufacturing-oriented platforms do not address: protocol deviation management, investigator site training records, study-specific document control, and regulatory submission document management.
-The QMS at this stage supports clinical development operations rather than production floor management.
+Biotech companies span a wide operational range — from early-stage research organizations running Phase I trials to commercial biologics manufacturers operating under 21 CFR Part 600 series regulations for biological products.
+Pre-commercial biotech companies need QMS elements that manufacturing-oriented platforms do not address: protocol deviation management under ICH E6(R3), investigator site training records, study-specific document control, and regulatory submission document management.
+The QMS at this stage supports clinical development operations rather than production floor management — a structural difference that requires configurable workflows, not a manufacturing QMS stretched to cover clinical operations.

 CDMOs face the most complex quality system architecture in the sector.
 A CDMO producing pharmaceutical drug products for one client and biological drug substances for another must satisfy both 21 CFR Part 211 and 21 CFR Part 600 requirements, potentially from the same facility.
-Client-specific SOPs, separate batch record templates by product, and quality agreements with each client that define the respective quality responsibilities all require a QMS that can segment and configure by client program without requiring separate validated system instances.
+Client-specific SOPs, separate batch record templates by product, and quality agreements with each client that define the respective quality responsibilities all require a QMS that can segment and configure by client program without requiring separate validated system instances for each client relationship.

 Clinical Trial Sponsors

-Sponsor organisations managing Investigational New Drug applications or marketing authorisation applications need QMS support for the regulatory submission lifecycle alongside operational quality management.
+Sponsor organizations managing Investigational New Drug (IND) applications under 21 CFR Part 312 or marketing authorization applications need QMS support for the regulatory submission lifecycle alongside operational quality management.
 Regulatory document management — IND amendments, briefing documents, responses to agency requests — requires version control, authoring workflows, and submission tracking that connects to the broader quality system.
-Protocol amendments generate deviation management obligations at investigator sites that the sponsor QMS must capture and track.
+Protocol amendments generate deviation management obligations at investigator sites that the sponsor QMS must capture and track through the clinical operations quality system.

 Research Institutions

 Academic and government research institutions operating under Good Laboratory Practice regulations — 21 CFR Part 58 in the US, OECD GLP principles internationally — need QMS infrastructure for study protocol management, equipment calibration records, raw data integrity controls, and personnel training documentation.
-GLP compliance requires that the quality assurance unit maintain independence from study operations while having access to all study records, a requirement that maps directly to eLeaP’s role-based access configuration.
+GLP compliance requires that the quality assurance unit maintain independence from study operations while having access to all study records, a requirement that maps directly to role-based access configuration in a GLP-capable QMS platform.

-The ICH Quality Framework: Q8 Through Q11 and What They Require from a Life Sciences QMS
+The ICH Quality Framework: Q8 Through Q12 and What They Require from a Life Sciences QMS

-The International Council for Harmonisation quality guidelines form the primary international framework governing quality across the life sciences sector.
-Understanding the ICH quality suite as an integrated framework — rather than as individual guidelines — clarifies what a life sciences QMS must support.
+The International Council for Harmonisation (ICH) quality guidelines form the primary international framework governing quality across the life sciences sector.
+Understanding the ICH quality suite as an integrated framework — rather than as individual guidelines — clarifies what a life sciences QMS must support across the product lifecycle from development through post-approval change management.

 ICH Q9 covers quality risk management, establishing the principles and tools for identifying, assessing, controlling, communicating, and reviewing risks to product quality.
 ICH Q9 does not mandate specific risk assessment tools but requires that risk management decisions be documented and linked to the quality events — deviations, change controls, CAPA, supplier qualifications — that triggered the risk assessment.
-A QMS that supports ICH Q9 connects risk assessments to the quality records they inform rather than maintaining them as standalone documents.
+A QMS that supports ICH Q9 connects risk assessments to the quality records they inform rather than maintaining them as standalone documents in a separate risk register.

-ICH Q10 covers the pharmaceutical quality system, defining the four principal elements — knowledge management, quality risk management, CAPA, and change management — that constitute an effective quality system across the product lifecycle.
-ICH Q10 applies from development through discontinuation and requires that the quality system support the organisation’s objectives at each lifecycle stage.
-A QMS built for ICH Q10 must be configurable to the organisation’s current lifecycle stage rather than fixed to a single phase.
+ICH Q10 covers the pharmaceutical quality system, defining the quality system elements that constitute an effective quality system across the product lifecycle.
+ICH Q10 applies from development through discontinuation and requires that the quality system support the organization’s objectives at each lifecycle stage.
+CAPA requirements are addressed in ICH Q10 Section 3.2.2; change management requirements are addressed in Section 3.2.3; knowledge management is addressed in Section 1.6.1.
+A QMS built for ICH Q10 must be configurable to the organization’s current lifecycle stage rather than fixed to a single phase — development-stage companies have different quality system priorities than commercial manufacturers.

-ICH Q11 covers the development and manufacture of drug substances, extending the Quality by Design principles of ICH Q8 to the active pharmaceutical ingredient manufacturing process.
+ICH Q11 covers the development and manufacture of drug substances (APIs), extending the Quality by Design principles of ICH Q8 to the active pharmaceutical ingredient manufacturing process.
 ICH Q11 requires that the development history of the manufacturing process — including process understanding data, development reports, and comparability protocols for process changes — be maintained and connected to the commercial manufacturing quality system.
-For organisations that both develop and manufacture, the QMS must bridge the development-phase records of ICH Q11 and the commercial manufacturing records of ICH Q10 without a documentation gap.
+For organizations that both develop and manufacture drug substances, the QMS must bridge the development-phase records of ICH Q11 and the commercial manufacturing records of ICH Q10 without a documentation gap.

 eLeaP’s life sciences QMS software supports the ICH quality framework as an integrated architecture.
 Risk assessments connect to the quality records they inform.
 CAPA records connect to the deviations, change controls, and audit findings that originate from them.
-Development documentation connects to commercial manufacturing records through the technology transfer module.
+Development documentation connects to commercial manufacturing records through configurable document control workflows structured for technology transfer documentation — process descriptions, development reports, comparability protocols, and manufacturing procedure hand-offs from development to commercial production.
+Change control records include the regulatory submission impact assessment required by ICH Q12.
 The ICH framework is not a compliance checklist applied after the fact — it is the logic embedded in how records relate to each other in the system.

 Biotech-Specific QMS Requirements: Clinical Development Operations Beyond Manufacturing

 Biotechnology companies in Phase I through Phase III clinical development have quality system needs that manufacturing-oriented QMS platforms handle poorly or not at all.
-The operational centre of gravity in pre-commercial biotech is the clinical program, not the production floor.
-The QMS must support clinical operations quality with the same rigour that a manufacturing QMS applies to production controls.
+The operational center of gravity in pre-commercial biotech is the clinical program, not the production floor.
+The QMS must support clinical operations quality with the same rigor that a manufacturing QMS applies to production controls.

 Protocol Deviation Management